Kristopher-Ray/polaris-us.org/content/updates/morgan-ortagus-joins-abby-phillip-on-cnn.md

 visible: true
 draft: false
 featured: false
-title: Morgan Ortagus joins Abby Phillip on CNN
+title: Morgan Ortagus Joins Abby Phillip on CNN
 date: 2023-07-26T14:41:41.293Z
 summary: 'Morgan Ortagus joins CNN to discuss the recent disappearance of the Chinese Foreign Minister.
 "The drama leaking from both China and Russia